Oxytocin is a peptide hormone produced in the hypothalamus and it is best known for its role in labor and lactation.

 Topical Oxytocin has been clinically studied for the treatment of vaginal atrophy in postmenopausal women.4, 7-10

-Oxytocin is available as a vaginal gel in doses ranging from 100-400IU per ml.
+Oxytocin is compounded as a vaginal gel in doses ranging from 100-600IU/ml

 Oxytocin improves cell growth depending on time and dose, and this is different to the effect of hormonal therapy.
 Also, oxytocin receptor expression was increased as well as caveolin-1, and hence cell proliferation4.